Russian strength training can be confusing as it is more complicated than some common strength training routines.

 Westerdal is an amateur powerlifter competing in the APF and APA

-Boris Sheiko is a Russian bodybuilding coach and renowned powerlifting expert.
+Boris Sheiko is a Russian powerlifting coach and expert.
 Several of his trainees have won national and international competitions.
 Along the path to prominence in the powerlifting world he developed his own training regimen, which came to be known as Sheiko Training.

 A Complex Program